Han Chinese subgroups: Mandarin-speaking groups

-Mandarin, also known as the Northern dialects, is the largest of the Chinese languages.
-Even in regions where non-Mandarin speakers historically dominated, Mandarin is being brought in as a lingua franca.
+Mandarin, previously called Northern Chinese, is the largest Chinese language branch.
+Even in regions where non-Mandarin speakers historically dominated, Standard Mandarin is being brought in as a lingua franca.
 The Mandarin-speaking groups are the largest group in mainland China, but in the diaspora the Min, Hakka and Cantonese dialects are more numerous.
 The Dungan people of Central Asia are native Central Plains Mandarin-speaking Hui peoples.
 Other notable Mandarin-speaking peoples include the Sichuanese people and Jianghuai people.

 Jianghuai people

 The Jianghuai people distribute in the Jianghuai region between the Yangtze river (Jiang, 江) and the Huai river (淮) in central Anhui and central Jiangsu.
 The Lower Yangtze Mandarin or the Jianghuai Mandarin is distinctive from other Mandarin dialects.
 The main dialects of the language is the Nanjing dialect.

 Shandong people

-Shandong people are subgroup of Han Chinese mainly from Shandong Province, and they mainly speak three dialects, Jilu, Zhongyuan, and Jiaoliao.
+Shandong people are subgroup of Han Chinese mainly from Shandong province, and they mainly speak three dialects, Jilu, Zhongyuan, and Jiaoliao.
 Solely the Shandong Province makes up 7% population of mainland China.
 Due to its location, Shandongese have been prominent in national migration movements, especially the Chuang Guandong migration into Manchuria, and many also became part of overseas Chinese communities.
-They made up 10% of Mainlanders in Taiwan, 90% of oversea Chinese in South Korea, and there is also a small Shandong community in Singapore and Malaysia.
+They made up 10% of Mainlanders in Taiwan, 90% of Chinese people in South Korea, and there is also a small Shandong community in Singapore and Malaysia.